 For each divider, pre-drill a couple holes between the pencil marks all the way through the floor and again through the roof.
 Reinsert the dividers, then attach them from above and below, driving through the holes you just made.
 (Note, the positioning of the hen house floor support on my Garden Coop differs from what’s in the plans, so yours may be in a different place.)

 Prime and paint or stain/seal the wood.
-Do a couple coats of glossy white on the inside of the boxes for the best protection.
+Do a couple coats of a durable glossy paint on the inside of the boxes for the best protection.
+We went with white to make it easy to see when they’re clean, but any color should be fine (see comments).
 Or consider using linoleum (see post on using a durable flooring material in your hen house).
 If you’re not going to add any additional roofing material, add a third coat of paint/sealer to the nesting box roof.
 TIP: If you like, you can caulk any gaps before you paint.
 I used a clear silicone caulk and did this step later, after reattaching the siding.

 Additional roofing.
 This is optional.
 Cover the nest box roof with roofing felt and attach a piece to the henhouse wall to overlap the nesting box roof at the top.
 You will attach siding over this.
 (I reused some pretty old fence boards as siding, so I opted to cover the entire wall with roofing felt for moisture protection.)
 Then attach cedar shakes, shingles, roll asphalt — or, as I did, a remnant of the same SunTuf polycarbonate roofing I used on The Garden Coop.